evgeny-panasyuk/stack_unwinding/README.md

 D-style Scope Guards/Actions
 ============================

-More generally it helps to develop "advanced" Scope Guard [1], which respects exceptions from destructors, and does not require calling of release/commit by hands.
+More generally this library helps to develop "advanced" Scope Guard [1], which respects exceptions from destructors, and does not require calling of release/commit by hands.
 D langauge has scope(success) and scope(failure) [2] which are simmilar in something to that "advanced" Scope Guard semantic.

 This library has example implementations of "scope(success)" and "scope(failure)":